veeso-dev/blog.veeso.dev/src/blog/post-16/index-en.md

 ---
 date: '2024-09-04 12:00:00'
 slug: 'hey-rustaceans-rust-freelancers-do-exist'
-title: "Hey Rustaceans: Rust freelancers do exist!"
+title: 'Hey Rustaceans: Rust freelancers do exist!'
-subtitle: "Are you tired of PHP and you want to be a 100% Rust developer?
-You should consider becoming a freelancer"
+subtitle: 'Are you tired of PHP and you want to be a 100% Rust developer?
+You should consider becoming a freelancer'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en